 The Audit Committee has the power to investigate any matter brought to its attention within the scope of its duties.
 It also has the authority to retain counsel and advisors to fulfill its responsibilities and duties.
 Messrs.
-Aboudy and Menezes serve as our Audit Committee financial experts, within the requirements of the rules promulgated by the Commission relating to listed-company audit committees.
+Aboody and Menezes serve as our Audit Committee financial experts, within the requirements of the rules promulgated by the Commission relating to listed-company audit committees.

 We have posted our Audit Committee charter on our website at www.wns.com.

-Information contained in our website does not constitute a part of this annual report.
+Information contained in our website does not constitute a part of this Proxy Statement.

-The Audit Committee held five meetings in fiscal 2014.
+The Audit Committee held four meetings in fiscal 2015.